saisurendra13/serverpulse-lite/analysis/README.md

 # 📌 Project Overview

-Server Pulse Lite is a real-time server monitoring analytics project built using Python, Pandas, SQL, Jupyter Notebook, and Power BI.
+Server performance resource monitoring is a real-time server monitoring analytics project built using Python, Pandas, SQL, Jupyter Notebook, and Power BI.

 This notebook focuses on: